 Great North Run weather: Met Office and BBC issue predictions for Newcastle and South Shields this weekend

+Weather for Great North Run: Met Office and BBC issue predictions for Newcastle and South Shields

 and live on Freeview channel 276